 License agreements are contracts in which a licensor (copyright owner) would grant the licensee the right to produce and sell goods using their pattern.
 There may even be an agreement of exclusivity, allowing only one or a few licensees to produce products using the pattern and thus potentially increasing the value of the license agreement.
 In exchange, the licensee usually agrees to some conditions regarding the use of the licensor’s pattern and agrees to make payments known as royalties.
 License agreements can be valid, but these are usually seen as complex contracts that require the negotiation of terms between the parties.
 Also, the purchase of a license agreement above the existing cost of the pattern would have no additional benefit to a purchaser, since as we discussed above, once someone legally possessed a copy of the pattern, there is no probably no restriction on using that pattern for commercial purposes.

 So I believe that a pattern designer has two basic options.
 They can offer their pattern for use on a licensed basis to those interested in producing the item for personal use or resale.
 In this case, they would retain greater control over their pattern because they can negotiate the terms of the license and choose with whom they wish to enter into licensing agreements.
-Because the negotiation process may be complex and require the drafting of a contract, the licensor and licensee may both want to hire attorneys.
+Because the negotiation process may be complex and require the drafting of a contract, the licensor and licensee may both want to hire breach of contract attorneys in Virginia.
 In the second option, a pattern designer can offer their pattern for general sale and simply figure the potential resale of quilts made with that pattern into the overall sale price of their pattern.
 But you probably can’t have it both ways.

 Thank you so much for sharing your expertise, Jen!